 St Katharine Docks to Canary Wharf Walk Highlights

 After your meal, walk down St Katharine’s Way and begin your route through St Katharine’s and Wapping.
 The first highlight is Hermitage Riverside Memorial Gardens.
-You get a spectacular view of Tower Bridge, The Shard and more impressive buildings.
+You get a spectacular view of Tower Bridge, The Shard and other impressive buildings.
 A Dove Sculpture by Wendy Taylor is in the gardens and if you look through it you will see The Shard.
-You will notice a group of boats moored here which is a co-operative community project.
+You will notice a collection of boats moored here which is a co-operative community project.

 View from Hermitage Riverside Memorial Garden

 Walk down Wapping High Street and you will see an old pub called the Town of Ramsgate which was established in 1545.
 If you walk through one of the alleyways to the Thames, you will find The Wapping Old Stairs which is famous for drowning pirates and a visit from Captain Bligh.
 Continue back on the High Street and you will encounter a patch of greenery which is St Johns Church Gardens.
-Facing the gardens is the St John Wapping School with colourful statues on the front.
+Facing the gardens is the St John Wapping School with colourful statues of children on the front.
 You will also spot The Turk’s Head which is a tiled fronted pub, they serve breakfast, lunch and tapas here.
 Behind that is Wapping Gardens.
 Go back to Wapping High Street and you’ll see the police station and Wapping Rose Gardens.
 Past Wapping Station is a good coffee shop called Urban Baristas.
 Then you come upon River View Chinese Restaurant.